+For the deteriorated RC beams and columns, the consequences of chloride-induced corrosion, such as area loss of steel and various secondary effects outlined previously in Section 3.2, are incorporated along with the associated uncertainties.
+The effect of corrosion is assumed to be uniformly distributed around the perimeter of beams and columns.
+The area loss of steel due to corrosion is modeled as a uniform reduction in rebar diameter along the circumference and includes the corrosion rate time-dependent uncertainty (Table 1 and Figure 2).
+The finite element modeling of the degraded frame also includes the outlined secondary effects of corrosion deterioration, such as rebar strength and ductility loss, as well as loss of cover and core concrete strength.
+The loss of strength and ductility of rebars is captured by calculated the time-dependent strength and ductility of reinforcement [Figure 3], and updating the parameters of the uniaxialMaterial Hysteretic material used to model reinforcing steel.
+The time-dependent core concrete strength due to corrosion of transverse reinforcement is incorporated by updating the parameters of Concrete02 material model used to define the column core.
+The loss of cover strength due to the formation of expansive rust products is modeled by calculating the time-dependent strength of cover concrete [Figure 3], and then updating the parameters of Concrete02 material used to define column cover concrete.

-3.2Table 1Figure 2Figure 3Figure 3 section-basedFigure 4Note that the existing model is modified such that shear failure is triggered when column response reaches either the strength or drift limit curves [CITE Freddi et al. 2021].
+While the above fiber section-based modeling of a RC section is capable of capturing the nonlinear flexural deformation, non-seismically designed low-ductility frames may also exhibit nonlinear behaviour due to column shear failure and loss of gravity load-bearing capability [CITE Elwood 2004].
+Consequently, a zero-length shear spring (element zeroLength in OpenSees) is placed in series with the column flexure element as shown in Figure 4.
+The uniaxial LimitState material model is assigned to these springs that monitors columns response and triggers only when column response reaches the pre-defined shear and axial failure curves, implemented within OpenSees as limitCurve Shear and limitCurve Axial, respectively.
+Note that the existing limitCurve Shear model is modified such that shear failure is triggered when column response reaches either the strength or drift limit curves [CITE Freddi et al. 2021].
 While the shear strength limit curve is based on the model proposed in ASCE-41, the deformation limit curve is defined based on an empirically derived force-deformation controlled limit curve given by Elwood [CITE].
 Both strength and drift shear limit curves depends on parameters such as column transverse reinforcement, column axial load, section dimensions, material properties, among others, and therefore, are affected by column corrosion deterioration.
 The considered FE modeling approach considers this degradation of shear limit curves during the nonlinear analysis.
-The degrading slope of the total response (Ktdeg in Figure XX) is calculated using the shear-friction model proposed by Baradaran-Shoraka and Elwood (2013) [CITE].
+The degrading slope of the total response (Ktdeg in Figure XX) is calculated using the shear-friction model proposed by Baradaran-Shoraka and Elwood [CITE].
 The degrading stiffness of shear spring response (Kdeg in Figure XX) is estimated from the degrading slope of the total response Ktdeg and the unloading stiffness of flexural response (Kunload) [CITE Elwood 2004].
 Also, the residual strength is defined as 20 percent of the nominal shear strength to alleviate convergence issues in OpenSees [CITE Jeon et al. 2015].
-As shear failure is accompanied by cracking in the RC member, bond-slip phenomena in the longitudinal reinforcement are required to be captured while performing the cyclical test.
-The longitudinal bar slip causes additional strain in the fiber section which is given by the bilinear stress-slip relationship established by Ghannoum and Moehle (2012) [47]. zeroLengthSection is used to incorporate the bar slip in the lateral load direction by multiplying the slip factor to the strain values in the uniaxialMaterial (concrete material) in OpenSees.